Skip to content

 """Acquire per-run resources (solver circuits, connections).

-compiles its DSS circuit here).
-No-op by default because most
+DSS circuit here).
+No-op by default because most offline

 """